cue-lang/cuelang.org/hugo/content/en/docs/tutorial/working-with-a-custom-module-registry/index.md

 }
 ```

-As with the `frostyapp` module, we import the schema to constrain
+We import the schema to constrain the default values, just as we did with the
-the default values.
+`frostyapp` module.
 {{< /step >}}

 {{< step stepNumber="14" >}}

 Publish the `frostytemplate` module:
 ```text { title="TERMINAL" codeToCopy="Y3VlIG1vZCB0aWR5CmN1ZSBtb2QgcHVibGlzaCB2MC4wLjEK" }
 $ cue mod tidy
 $ cue mod publish v0.0.1